casiimir/face-box/README.md

 # FaceBox

-## when science and magic get together, crazy things happen!
+## When science and magic get together, crazy things happen!

 This Magic App will reveal faces in your photo.